Latest

 MST

-Insert data into a hypertable with a standard INSERT SQL command.
+You insert data into a hypertable using the following standard SQL commands:

 To insert a single row into a hypertable, use the syntax INSERT INTO ...
-VALUES.
-For example, to insert data into a hypertable named conditions:
+VALUES:

 INSERT INTO conditions(time, location, temperature, humidity)